glideapps/glide-code-utility/README.md

                                                                   exports
-  barrel-export <package-dir> <source-paths...>                   Generate a barrel export for a package rewrite-imports <name> <from-path> <to-path> <source-paths...>  Rewrite import paths in a project help [command]                                                  display help for command
+  barrel-export <package-dir> <source-paths...>                   Generate a barrel export for a package rewrite-imports <name> <from-path> <to-path> <source-paths...>  Rewrite import paths in a project count-dependency-imports [directory]                            Iterates through each package dependencies with nx
+                                                                  output and counts the imports of each one.
+Useful for finding instances of light imports where dependencies could be moved. dedup-imports <source-paths...>                                 Rewrites multiple imports of the same package to a single import help [command]                                                  display help for command
 ```